Lebanon has resumed flights in a limited capacity, with reduced number of flights, and most domestic restrictions have been lifted.

 - All arrivals are required to have valid medical insurance.

-- International travelers who are fully vaccinated are no longer required to present a negative PCR test result.
+- International travelers who are fully vaccinated are not required to present a pre-arrival test.

 Is public transportation open in Lebanon?

 - Public transportation in Lebanon is limited to 50% of its capacity.

 - Travel is allowed for necessary reasons only.

 Are the restaurants and bars open in Lebanon?

 Restaurants in Lebanon are open between 6:00 and 19:00.
 Bars remain closed.